No, but it is an offence to supply pyrotechnics to anyone under 18 years.

 There is a possibility that static electricity could ignite pyrotechnic compositions.
 Static discharge could cause the igniter to fire if the static discharge is directly across the fuse head of the igniter.
 A spark from body to ground through a composition could theoretically ignite pyrotechnic compositions.
 Common sense should be used: grounding yourself by touching a screw on a plug socket before handling pyrotechnics and avoiding wearing lots of synthetic clothing would minimize the risk of static problems.

 Thankfully instances of effects malfunctioning are extremely rare.
 However we are aware that it is possible.
 We have a procedure so that we are made aware of any potential problems and we can then make the situation right.
-First, please request a product report form, fill it in with as much information as possible and make sure you include the batch number.
+First, please request a product report form, or download it here.
+Fill it in with as much information as possible and make sure you include the batch number.
 Please send the form to the person stated on the form.
 Ensuring that you receive a quality product is extremely important to us.
 We rely on end-user feedback to maintain the exceptionally good reputation our products have gained over the past 40 years.